The type of plants you choose for repotting will have more impact on your results than anything else.

 See a list of easy transplants here.

 A good growing environment is imperative for these plants during the transition.
-The moisture and nutrients the plant needs are scarce while new roots are forming.
+Moisture and nutrients the plant needs are scarce while new roots are forming.
 If the plant doesn't get what it needs to live and grow, it goes into stress.
 Leaves droop, turn yellow, and eventually fall off.

 What's a good growing environment?
 Warm temperatures at the roots and lots of humidity at the leaves.
 See more here.

-Have patience with this group of plants - because they thrive in our hydroponic system once they adapt.
-They just need a little help while the new roots form.
-It's definetly worth the effort because hydroponic plants are stronger and more durable.
+Have patience.
+Plants that stuggle during the transition thrive once they adapt to hydroponics.
+They just need a little TLC while new roots form.
+It's definetly worth the effort because hydroponic plants are stronger and more durable than soil plants.

 Having the right tools makes the job a lot easier (see Tools for Transplanting for more).